pambros/HMM-3D-Catheter-Tip-Tracking/README.md

 ### Configuration file

-The configuration files in the examples have the following parameters:
+The configuration file in the examples has the following parameters:

 - m_Method (METHOD_SHAPE_SIMILARITY = 0, METHOD_HMM = 1)
 	- METHOD_SHAPE_SIMILARITY: 2D/3D registration method using shape similarity [2].
 	- METHOD_HMM: 2D/3D registration method using hidden Markov model [1].

 - m_Optimizer (OPTIMIZER_BRUTE_FORCE = 0, OPTIMIZER_POWELL = 1)
-	- OPTIMIZER_BRUTE_FORCE: is an exhaustive search, detail of the method is described in [2] (slow, more accurate).
+	- OPTIMIZER_BRUTE_FORCE: It is an exhaustive search, detail of the method is described in [2] (slow, more accurate).
-	- OPTIMIZER_POWELL: is the Powell optimizer (fast, less accurate if not initialized carefully).
+	- OPTIMIZER_POWELL: It is the Powell optimizer (fast, less accurate if not initialized carefully).

 - m_DistanceUsed (DISTANCE_SQR = 0, DISTANCE_ABSOLUTE = 1, DISTANCE_EUCLIDEAN = 2): Specify how is compute the minimum distance between points.
 	- DISTANCE_SQR: Square distance (fast).